matter-labs/zksync-web-era-docs/docs/dev/community-tutorials/the-graph-tutorial.md

 - Change directory to the subgraph with `cd zksync-thegraph-tutorial`
 - Build the subgraph with `graph codegen && graph build`
 - Deploy the subgraph with `graph deploy --studio zksync-thegraph-tutorial`
-- Please, make sure that local folder name matches name of the Subrgaph Studio
+- Please, make sure that local folder name matches name of the subgraph studio

 ### Step 5 — Query the Subgraph